ferchaure/ferchaure/README.md

 ## About Me

-I completed my PhD in Engineering at the University of Buenos Aires, doing research in neuroscience, and I still do some scientific work on the side.
-My day job is as a Senior Data Scientist at Despegar (the top travel company in LATAM).
-As an engineer, I've developed methods and analytical tools for neuroscience research.
-I love exploring the intersections of math, machine learning, automation, and problem-solving.
+I completed my PhD in Engineering at the University of Buenos Aires, where I focused on developing analytical tools and methods for neuroscience research.
+These days, I’m a Data Scientist by day and a scientist by night—still doing some academic work on the side.
+I enjoy living at the intersection of math, machine learning, automation, and problem-solving.

 ## 🧑‍💻 Current Research
-- Cortico-cortical evoked potentials
-- Bayesian A/B testing
+- Agent-based simulation
+- Complex Systems

 ## 🌱 Current Research Interests
 - Causal Machine Learning
 - Code Performance Optimization
 - Game Theory
 - Reinforcement Learning
-- Agent-based simulation
-- Complex Systems

 ---